About the local area

 March - May

-Wairarapa Balloon FestivalThursday 17 to Monday 21 April 2025.
+Wairarapa Balloon FestivalEarly April.
 This Easter, hot air balloons fill the skies for five days, with morning take-offs from different towns.
 The Family Carnival at Solway Showgrounds features live music, kids' activities, food trucks, and an Easter egg hunt.
 After dark, watch balloons glow in sync with music.

 Winter